Chicken Piccata

 Instructions

-- Add the garlic and cook a little bit.
-Add the chicken broth, heavy whipping cream, grated Parmesan cheese, salt, lemon juice and capers.
-Cover the pot and select Manual and set to High pressure for 10 minutes.
+- Add the garlic and cook for a short time.
+Then, add the chicken broth, heavy whipping cream, grated Parmesan cheese, salt, lemon juice, and capers.
+Cover the pot and select the Manual setting, setting it to High Pressure for 10 minutes.
 When it beeps, turn to Quick Release.
-When the valve drops, remove the cover carefully.
-Turn to Saute mode for cook for 1 - 2 minutes to reduce the sauce.
-Add more salt and lemon juice to suit your taste.
-Top with the chopped parsley and serve immediately with some plain pasta such as spaghetti or linguine.
+Once the valve drops, carefully remove the cover.

 Notes